grame-cncm/embaudio/web/docs/lectures/lecture3.md

 ## Architecture of Embedded Audio Systems Such as the LyraT

 Since the LyraT is and embedded system, the audio ADC and DAC are built-in in the board within a component called an audio codec.
 The audio codec can be seen as an audio interface providing audio inputs and outputs.
 It is directly connected to the ESP32 board though an i2s bus.
-Additional information on how this kind of system works will be provided in [TD4](td4.md).
+Additional information on how this kind of system works will be provided in [Lecture 4](lecture4.md).

 <figure>
 <img src="img/lyrat-diagram.jpg" class="mx-auto d-block" width="70%">